 Some people swear by a dry-skin method which involves dusting the wings with baking powder and/or cornstarch and then laying them out, uncovered, on a pan in the fridge overnight.

-This lets the skin dry out, the fat render more quickly, and the skin to crisp faster so you don’t overcook the wings in the quest for crispy chicken skin.
+This lets the skin dry out, the fat renders more quickly, and the skin crisps faster so you don’t overcook the wings in the quest for crispy chicken skin.

-You want to mix roughly 2 parts of your rub with 1 part of baking powder for this to work correctly.
+You want to mix roughly two parts of your rub with one part of baking powder for this to work correctly.

 Air Fryer Method

-For this method, you skip the prep work and just toss the wings in dry rub and put them on the grill, but after they come off the grill give them a spritz of oil and toss them in the air fryer.
+For this method, you skip the prep work and just toss the wings in the dry rub and put them on the grill, but after they come off the grill, give them a spritz of oil and toss them in the air fryer.

-The downside is that most air fryers don’t have large amounts of food at once, that means you’ll have to do them in batches.
+The downside is that most air fryers don’t have large amounts of food at once, which means you’ll have to do them in batches.

 Oil Fried Method

-This one is by far my favorite method, and the most reliable way to get that crisp skin that you want without losing the smoked flavor you need.
+This one is by far my favorite method, and the most reliable way to get that crisp skin without losing the smoked flavor you need.

-Just heat up an inch or two of oil in a cast iron pan, and give your wings a 2-3 minute fry post smoke.
-You’ll have the best of all of the worlds, with these wings, and they are by FAR the best tasting.
+Just heat an inch or two of oil in a cast iron pan, and give your wings a 2-3 minute fry post smoke.
+You’ll have the best of all the worlds with these wings, which are by FAR the best tasting.
 You can read about my experience with smoked and fried wings here.

 More Chicken Wings & Sauce Recipes